Best 24 Books for Recruiters and HR Managers to Read in 2022

 Social media has long become a great channel for recruiting.
 However, how do you use Instagram not for lunch pics but actual talent acquisition?
 Headworth explains how to build a social media marketing strategy for recruitment, how to measure the success of campaigns, how Big Data can help, and what employer branding has to do with it.

-The book is powered by a great amount of research: 20 billionaires and 300 CEOs share their experience and some funny stories that helped them to avoid emotional hiring and choose candidates with a clear set of goals.
+The book is powered by a great amount of research: 20 billionaires and 300 CEOs share their experiences and some funny stories that helped them to avoid emotional hiring and choose candidates with a clear set of goals.
 It will teach you how to set job criteria and provide ready-made questions to ask in the interview.
 However, this book is more applicable for hiring executives rather than C-level employees.

 This is a great practical guide for medium and small-business owners who want to acquire top talent.
 Herrenkohl proves that you can find A-players without massive recruiting teams with the help of marketing and networking by providing examples from real companies.
 You will not ever trap into the mindset of “filling the position”.
 This step-by-step guide will lead you to hire real talent.